xpack-dev-tools/docus-mock-xpack/docusaurus/blog/2023-01-23-ninja-build-v1-11-1-2-released.md

 ---
-title:  xPack Ninja Build v1.11.1-2 released
+title:  xPack Docus Mock v1.11.1-2 released

 summary: "Version **1.11.1-2** is a maintenance release, built with the latest build scripts."